- Ed. D., Harvard Graduate School of Education, Human Development and Education, 2013

 - B. A., Texas A&M University, English, 2000

-Christina Dobbs is an advanced doctoral student in Human Development and Education at the Harvard Graduate School of Education, completing her dissertation about the academic language writing of middle graders.
+Christina Dobbs is a Clinical Assistant Professor in English Education.
+She completed her doctoral studies in Human Development and Education at the Harvard Graduate School of Education, completing her dissertation about the academic language writing of middle graders.
 Her research interests include academic language development, the argumentative writing of students, and writing instruction.
 She has served as an adjunct instructor at Lesley University, Hunter College, Simmons College, and Salem State University and as a consultant for the Cambridge Public Schools, Boston Public Schools, and Concord School District in New Hampshire.
 She served as the Manuscripts Editor for the Harvard Educational Review, and she edited a volume titled Humanizing Education: Critical Alternatives to Reform.
 She is a former high school teacher in Houston, Texas, as well as a literacy coach, and reading specialist.

 - LW736: Teaching Writing in Elementary, Middle, and Secondary Schools